Bingo0606/Attr-Mamba/README.md

 ## Highlights

 - Progressive medical referring image segmentation with anatomy-guided localization and morphology-aware boundary refinement.
-- Clinical-style referring descriptions for Ref-LITS and Ref-LIDC in `datasets/`.
+- Clinical-style referring descriptions and their construction protocol in `dataset_protocol/`.
 - Transparent evaluation with a fixed threshold and no connected-component post-processing.

 ## Requirements